danjbrown/ssl-tls-web-services/README.md

 In many cases using SSL/TLS is the most secure way to implement web service authentication: IP addresses can be forged and session based authentication potentially intercepted during the transfer.
 The information below assumes that you have already created and partly configured a new Apache SSL virtual host file, but explains how to generate and use a self-signed certificate in the context of this type of authentication.

-PHP classes for the cURL implementation will follow soon...

 ## Installation

 Firstly, follow these steps to generate the certificate and setup the Apache server